codebar/tutorials/js/lesson4/tutorial.md

 ```

 This data is what's called key value pairs, meaning that the name of the field is displayed immediately before the value.
-As you can see, the URL for the avatar (user's icon) is in the `avatar_field` field, and is `https://avatars.githubusercontent.com/u/9906?v=2`.
+As you can see, the URL for the avatar (user's icon) is in the `avatar_url` field, and is `https://avatars.githubusercontent.com/u/9906?v=2`.

 ### Getting started